scottaj/souldatos-spike/README.md

    * This should open a Powershell window
    * Enter the command "_gem install bundler_"
    * Enter the command "_bundle install_"
-1. Setup the database by running the command "_bundle exec rake ar:setup_"
+1. Setup the database by running the command "_bundle exec rake ar:schema:load_"

 ## Running ##

 1. After installation run the command "_bundle exec padrino start_" in the application directory to start the web server.
-1. Open a web browser and navigate to [http://localhost:3000] to use the application.
+1. Open a web browser and navigate to [http://localhost:3000](http://localhost:3000) to use the application.